ULL-ESIT-DMSI-1920/vue-component-basics-antonella-garcia-alu0101227610/README.md

   Read the section [Prop Casing (camelCase vs kebab-case)](https://crguezl.github.io/learning-vue-geting-started-guide/#prop-casing-camelcase-vs-kebab-case) of the *Annotated Reading of the Essentials Section of the Vue.js Guide*

+  Leave your solution inside the files `index.html` and `app.js`.

+* I left the solution in the file Index.html, since there was a step required to copy all the content of app.js to index.html

-## Folder plan-picker: Plan Picker Task
+## Plan Picker Task

 In this exercise you have to start from a HTML file that contains  repeated ` <div class="plan">` like